Updated: Jan 24, 2022

 Thank you so much for watching!
 If you want to learn more about this topic and suspect your horse is sleep deprived, facilitating a lay down can be of great help.
 Teaching the lay down was transformative for my mare who didn`t lie down in the stable and probably not in the pasture either.
 Allowing her to lie down while I took the guard was of big help and probably a huge part of the change from bucking me off to riding without reins.
 Even to this day she occasionally comes to me for sleep.

-This is not a quick fix with pressure or ropes and only for the ones with dedication and patience.
+Laying a horse down off body language is not a quick fix with pressure or ropes.
 Although the use of positive reinforcement will speed things up, this is not about getting a horse to lie down that doesn`t want to, it`s about offering it.
+Before even thinking about lay downs it`s wise to be able to take the guard for our horse.